Cann65/aws-secure-static-website-terraform/README.md

 ![AWS](https://img.shields.io/badge/AWS-Cloud-FF9900?logo=amazonwebservices)
 ![CI](https://github.com/Cann65/aws-secure-static-website-terraform/actions/workflows/terraform-ci.yml/badge.svg)

-Secure AWS hosting for static build artifacts (React, Vite, Next.js export, etc.) using CloudFront with a private S3 origin.
-DNS is managed in Route 53, TLS comes from ACM (us-east-1).
-An evidence pack of screenshots shows the setup end to end: identity, permissions, Terraform idempotency, audit logging, and deployed resources.

----
+Terraform setup for hosting static sites (React, Vite, Next.js builds, whatever) on AWS.
+CloudFront in front, private S3 bucket behind it, Route 53 for DNS, ACM for the certificate.
+The repo includes screenshots showing everything actually works.

 ## What this covers

-**Platform side:** CloudFront + S3 + Route 53 + ACM wired together end-to-end.
+CloudFront + S3 + Route 53 + ACM wired together.
 Remote Terraform state in S3 with optional DynamoDB locking.
-The module is reusable; drop it into other projects and just change the variables.
+The module is reusable, just swap out the variables for a different domain.

-**Security side:** The S3 bucket stays private (no public website hosting).
-CloudFront is the only reader via Origin Access Control (OAC).
-HTTPS-only with a modern TLS policy.
-Terraform runs under a dedicated SSO role with scoped permissions.
-Everything is logged in CloudTrail.
+On the security side: S3 bucket is private (no public website hosting), CloudFront reads via OAC, HTTPS only, and Terraform runs under a scoped SSO role instead of admin.
+CloudTrail logs everything.

----

 ## Architecture